decenzio/world-time-ticket/WORLD_MINI_APP.md

 # WorldTimeTicket - World Mini App

-A professional time marketplace built as a World Mini App with World ID authentication and secure payments.
+A time marketplace built as a World Mini App with World ID authentication and secure payments.

 ## Features